Design

 OCT 16, 2024 | By Aditi Singla

 The library goes beyond simply housing books, it positions itself as the house of knowledge.
 Demarcated circular flooring in engineered oak and custom terrazzo tiles are done by Bharat Flooring.
-All the loose furniture like chairs, sofa, bean bag, portable step ladders are sourced from Ikea.
+Some loose furniture has been sourced from IKEA.
 Lighting is by Zion lighting; Photography by Suryan // Dang

 Freestanding circular bookshelves, cosy reading nooks by the windows and other multi-functional areas ensure complete privacy and silence.
 Wall covering and cladding is done by Concrete Works.
-All the loose furniture is sourced from Ikea while the furniture made of Western Hemlock is sourced from Canadian Wood; Photography by Suryan // Dang
+A few pieces of loose furniture have been sourced from IKEA while the furniture made of Western Hemlock is sourced from Canadian Wood; Photography by Suryan // Dang

 The principal material used for the library is timber, with the windows in yellow cedar and the furniture in western hemlock.
 Classic Veneers bring warmth and elegance to the space; Photography by Suryan // Dang

 There are many varied zones in the library where people can comfortably sit and read.
 The circular bookshelves not only serve as functional storage for books but also act as subtle partitions for unobtrusive reading sessions.
-All the loose furniture is sourced from Ikea; Photography by Suryan // Dang
+A few pieces of loose furniture have been sourced from IKEA; Photography by Suryan // Dang

 There’s something undeniably peaceful about reading a good book in the heart of nature.
 You plop down under a tree, crack open a novel and suddenly, it’s a sensory escape like no other.
 Now imagine bringing that very feeling into the heart of a bustling city.
 That’s exactly what one newly designed 4,500 sq ft library in Mumbai dubbed Forest of Knowledge does for all bibliophiles.

-Located on the fourth floor of the Cricket Club of India’s building, this treasure of endless knowledge is helmed by Pravir Sethi, Principal Architect at Studio HINGE, who drew inspiration from the majestic canopies formed by the Ficus and Gulmohar trees lined together in grand thoroughfares.
+Located on the fourth floor of the Cricket Club of India’s building, this treasure of endless knowledge is helmed by Pravir Sethi, Principal Architect and Project Lead Chintan Zalavadiya at Studio HINGE, who drew inspiration from the majestic canopies formed by the Ficus and Gulmohar trees lined together in grand thoroughfares.
 It is a thrill to find a collection of over 55,000 books, with provision for long-term storage of vintage beauties, old favourites, rare titles and quintessentials of certain subjects, all under one roof.
+The space’s lighting design has been crafted by Tripti Sahni, principal designer at Studio TRACE.

 The library goes beyond simply housing books, it positions itself as the house of knowledge.
 Demarcated circular flooring in engineered oak and custom terrazzo tiles are done by Bharat Flooring.
-All the loose furniture like chairs, sofa, bean bag, portable step ladders are sourced from Ikea.
+Some of the loose furniture has been sourced from IKEA.
 Lighting is by Zion lighting; Photography by Suryan // Dang

 There are many varied zones in the library where people can comfortably sit and read.
 The circular bookshelves not only serve as functional storage for books but also act as subtle partitions for unobtrusive reading sessions.
-All the loose furniture is sourced from Ikea; Photography by Suryan // Dang
+A few pieces of furniture have been sourced from IKEA; Photography by Suryan // Dang

 In-sync with nature

 Flanked in a monochromatic colour palette, the library in Mumbai is sophisticated, cocooning and every step tells a story.
 A striking cylindrical pod bookcase doubles as the main reception, offering a warm welcome to all who enter.
 The concrete columns wrapped in veneer and circular bookshelves made of rich Western Hemlock wood encircle around in the entire area just like tree plantations.
-“It’s where readers can thumb through books and meander over to the ergonomic chairs and plush sofa benches strategically positioned by the windows” Pravir mentions.
+Readers can thumb through books and meander over to the ergonomic chairs and plush sofa benches strategically positioned by the windows.

 The concrete columns cladded with Classic Veneers are reimagined as trees supported on arching branches.
 Around the central columns are freestanding bookshelves in circular hedge-like arrangements; Photography by Suryan // Dang